steinwurf/unity/README.rst

 Clone this repository to a suitable folder::

-Download the source from github by cloning the repository.
+Download the source from GitHub by cloning the repository.
 Issue this command in your terminal::

     git clone git://github.com/steinwurf/unity.git